loopbackio/loopback-connector-cloudant/README.md

 ----------| -----| --------
 database  | String | Database name
-modelIndex | String | Specify the model name to document mapping, defaults to 'loopback\_\_model\_\_name'. modelSelector | JSON | Use the Cloudant Query selector syntax to associate models to existing data. modelSelector and modelIndex are mutually exclusive. https://docs.cloudant.com/cloudant_query.html#selector-syntax
+modelIndex | String | Specify the model name to document mapping, defaults to 'loopback\_\_model\_\_name'. modelSelector | JSON | Use the Cloudant Query selector syntax to associate models to existing data. modelSelector and modelIndex are mutually exclusive.
+For more information, see [Cloudant documentation - selector syntax](https://docs.cloudant.com/cloudant_query.html#selector-syntax).

 ### Example Usage